 Research and development expenses consist primarily of salaries and personnel related expenses, including stock-based compensation, laboratory supplies, preclinical and clinical studies, manufacturing expenses, allocated facilities expenses, subcontracted research expenses and expenses for technology licenses.
-We expect to continue to devote substantial resources to research and development in the future and expect research and development expenses to increase in the next several years if we are successful in advancing our HIV/AIDS program in the clinic and if we are able to move our earlier stage ZFP Therapeutic product candidates into clinical trials.
-We also expect that expenses related to research performed under our collaboration and license agreements with Biogen and Shire will increase our research and development expenses during the terms of the agreements.
-Pursuant to the terms of the agreements with Biogen and Shire, future expenses for research activities under the collaboration will be reimbursed, including employee and external research costs related to the programs.
-The reimbursement for these services will be recognized as revenue as the expenses are incurred and collection is reasonably assured.
+In 2015, we established a Technical Operations group to manage the relationships with third-party vendors used in our manufacturing processes as well as to improve our process development and increase our overall manufacturing capabilities.
+We expect to continue to devote substantial resources to research and development in the future and expect research and development expenses to increase in the next several years if we are successful in advancing our HIV/AIDS program and our IVPRP programs in the clinic and if we are able to progress our earlier stage ZFP therapeutic product candidates into clinical trials including our programs under our collaboration with Biogen and Shire.
+Pursuant to the terms of the agreements with Biogen and Shire, certain of our expenses related to research and development activities will be reimbursed, including employee and external research costs.
+The reimbursement funds received from Biogen and Shire are recognized as revenue as the costs are incurred and collection is reasonably assured.
+We also continue to fulfill our obligations under the terms of our non-therapeutic collaboration agreements with Sigma and DAS.
+In addition, to the extent we continue to receive royalties from Sigma, we will incur fees related to certain technologies that we have in-licensed.